kawansoft/aceql-http/NEW_WEB/aceql_new_web.md

 ...**And Give your users easy and secured access to your SQL DBs from their favorite database tool**

 No need to setup VPN for your users to access their SQL databases from their favorite.
 No need to configurate the firewall, just allow regular HTTPS flow.
-Because AceQL uses only HTTP protocol, just give your users the address of the database, the username and password and they are ready.
+Because AceQL HTTP uses only HTTP protocol, just give your users the address of the database, the username and password and they are ready.
 Of course, all this can be [highly secured](https://www.aceql.com/sql-over-http-database-security.html).

 ________________________________________